rodolforodriguess/applaudo_studios/README.md

 # ABOUT...

-This project uses Cypress IO 9.7.0 version as testing framework
+This project uses Cypress IO with 9.7.0 version as testing framework and mochawesome to generate test reports

 You must have node and npm installed.
 Installation guides are right below: